 Grooming requirements are minimal, although a weekly brush is recommended for their short coat, to keep them looking their best.

-If you have a Khao Manee cat in your life, please share your experiences below.
+Have you ever met a Khao Manee cat?
+Please share your experiences in the comments below.